taylorc1009/Today-Android-App/README.md

 # Java-Today-Android-App
-An Android app that presents you with information you may wish to know when starting your day.
+An Android app that presents information to you which you may wish to know when starting your day.